Five Things You Need to Know about Defunding Planned Parenthood

 Here are the five things you need to know about defunding Planned Parenthood.

 It’s fairly simple.
 Planned Parenthood is the largest abortion provider in the United States.
-They take more than $553 million of your tax dollars each year while murdering 323,999 innocent unborn babies.
+They take more than $553 million of your tax dollars each year while killing 323,999 innocent unborn babies.

 They make less than 2,000 adoption referrals per year.
 They lie about abortion being their key service provided.
 They lie about the provision of prenatal services.
 The more developed the baby, the more money Planned Parenthood gets for killing that baby.
 They have been referred for criminal prosecution by both the House and Senate for selling aborted babies’ body parts to pad their bottom line.